itqan-tr/RadiusManager/README.md

 Setup Laravel cron to run every min this will run Radius Cleanup daily midnight and this will clean the logs older then 90 days.

+`crontab -e`

+If this prompt for Text Editor select/type 1. nano

+Copy following line into the editor at the end of the file.

 `* * * * * nginx php /var/www/html/RadiusManager/artisan schedule:run`